 Now, that’s huge!

 Predictive analytics tools can make a difference.
-The technology can improve care and also reduce waste.
+Technology can improve care and also reduce waste.

 Let’s start with understanding some basics.

-Predictive analytics is getting popular with firms.
-Many firms are investing in big data infrastructure as they believe that it offers a positive return on investment (ROI).
+Predictive analytics is getting popular in the health domain.
+Many organizations are investing in big data infrastructure as they believe that it offers a positive return on investment (ROI).

 Do you think that predictive analytics involves only real-time alerts?
 Some alerts that would help your healthcare team to spring into action?